 Restaurants at Savannah are Simply Amazing

 Springtime is the best time for outdoor dining beneath the stars or sun.
+Enjoy Savannah’s top brunch spots and finest restaurants while in town.
 If you’re looking to try out Paula Deen’s restaurants, her Creek House and The Lady & Sons restaurants in Savannah are a must-visit.
 There are still many more restaurants that offer mouth-watering dishes in the city.

 The Grey offers Ribeye and Smoked Lamb for 2 whereas you can’t beat Mrs. Wilkes’ Dining Room for dishes like Meatloaf and Fried Chicken.
 But if you’re looking for some delicious Fried Lobster tails and Jumbo Sea Scallops, the Olde Pink House is the place to be!